 Check after 3 minutes.
 If the stalks are easily pierced with a knife tip, it's ready to eat.
 It's up to you to decide on the perfect level of crispness!

 Peel back a corner of the film and drain off the liquid.
-Now drizzle olive oil over the beautiful green stalks and shake the pan to distribute.
+Now drizzle olive oil, butter, or a little of both over the beautiful green stalks and shake the pan to distribute.
 Sprinkle with kosher salt and fresh ground pepper if you like.
 Serve hot.

 Not long ago, a generous serving of asparagus was center stage on our little "farm food" supper of turkey sausage, scalloped corn, and carrot coins.
 It gave a simple meal a little class, don't you agree?